-- 1. Red Flag Warning overhead circuit mile days As described above, HWT gets daily FPI alerts leveraging SDG&E current FPI modeling capabilities.
-Additionally, HWT gets notified when NWS issues a Red Flag Warning (RFW) for the area of the Suncrest Facility.
-HWT currently owns ~0.02 miles of overhead transmission circuit miles.
-To calculate Red Flag Warning overhead circuit mile days, HWT multiplies the number of calendar days with RFW for each quarter by the 0.02 miles of overhead transmission circuit miles that were under RFW.
-For example, NWS issued an RFW for the area of the Suncrest Facility on November 25, 2020, with RFW being effective from 9:00 pm November 26, 2020 to 9:00 am November 29, 2020.
-To calculate RFW overhead circuit mile days, HWT multiplied 0.02 overhead circuit miles by 3 calendar days of effective RFW to arrive to 0.06 RFW overhead circuit mile days. - 2.
-High Wind Warning overhead circuit mile days similar to the Red Flag Warning overhead circuit mile days metric described above, HWT gets notified when NWS issues a High Wind Warning for the area of the Suncrest Facility.
+- 2. High Wind Warning overhead circuit mile days Similar to the Red Flag Warning overhead circuit mile days metric described above, HWT gets notified when NWS issues a High Wind Warning for the area of the Suncrest Facility.
 To calculate High Wind Warning overhead circuit mile days, HWT multiplies the number of calendar days with High Wind Warning for each quarter by the 0.02 miles of overhead transmission circuit miles that were under High Wind Warning.
-For example, NWS issued a High Wind Warning for the area of the Suncrest Facility on December 7, 2020, with High Wind Warning being effective from 10:00 pm December 7, 2020 to 6:00 pm December 8, 2020.
-To calculate High Wind Warning overhead circuit mile days, HWT multiplied 0.02 overhead circuit miles by 2 calendar days of effective High Wind Warning to arrive to 0.04 High Wind Warning overhead circuit mile days.

-- 3. Access and Functional Needs population HWT is a transmission-only utility and does not have a traditional service territory or retail customers, therefore this metric is not relevant and is not calculated by HWT. - 4.
+For 2021, there was 6 calendar days where NWS issued a High Wind Warning for the area of the Suncrest Facility.
+To calculate High Wind Warning overhead circuit mile days, HWT multiplied 0.02 overhead circuit miles by 6 calendar days of effective High Wind Warning to arrive to 0.12 High Wind Warning overhead circuit mile days.
+The days occurred during Q1 2021, after which time the Suncrest Facility was deenergized for a capital outage and the undergrounding of 0.02 miles of overhead transmission, which was completed in Q3 2021.
+HWT does not reasonably foresee High Wind Warnings materially impacting operations at the Suncrest Facility going forward as all overhead circuit lines have been undergrounded. - 3.
+Access and Functional Needs population HWT is a transmission-only utility and does not have a traditional service territory or retail customers, therefore this metric is not relevant and is not calculated by HWT. - 4.
 Wildlife Urban Interface Both of HWT's transmission assets (Suncrest Facility and Estrella Substation) are located in Wildlife Urban Interface territory. - 5.
-Urban, rural, and highly rural HWT's operational asset, the Suncrest Facility, is located in highly rural area near the town of Alpine in San Diego County, ~40 miles east of San Diego.
+Urban, rural, and highly rural HWT's operational asset, the Suncrest Facility, is located in highly rural area near the town of Alpine in San Diego County, approximately 40 miles east of San Diego.
 HWT's second transmission project, the Estrella Substation, is currently in development and is located in rural area within the northern portion of unincorporated San Luis Obispo County.

-4.6 Progress reporting on past deficiencies
+4.6 Progress reporting key areas of improvement